Xavier577/kodecamp-tasks/activity_8_nodejs/readMe.md

 ```
 POST /user/new
-// in the textarea in the api tester(frontend) (all data are to be sent in json formate)
+// in the textarea in the api tester(frontend) (all data are to be sent in json format)
 {  "newUser": {
   "id": 4,
   "firstName": "kyle",